masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **notification()**

 2) only one process at a time, one after another.
 It can't process all of the above methods simultaneously.
-If previous one completed then next will start like as follows.
+If previous one completed then next will start it's tasks as follows,

-**accounts()** started execution
+**accounts()** initialize the execution

-**branch2()** started to process it's block code
+**branch2()** start to process it's code block

-      assigning message to variable
+      1) assigning message to variable

-      initializing asynchronous function
+      2) initializing asynchronous function

-      browser taking responsibility to handle asynchronous task contexting by memory heap
+      3) browser taking responsibility to handle asynchronous task contexting by memory heap

-      callback waiting to take responsibility when web API is done
+      4) callback waiting to take responsibility when web API is done

-      Javascript won't wait during asynchronous task rather continue next **branch1** execution
+      5) Javascript won't wait during asynchronous task rather continue next **branch1** execution

-      Javascript will talk to the callback response
+      6) Javascript will talk to the callback response

-**branch1()** will execute next ...
+**branch1()** will start next ...

-**branch3()** will execute next ...
+**branch3()** will start next ...

-**notification()** running on a loop through **setTimeout** function as a callback in every second and will display updated messages
+**notification()** running on a loop through **setTimeout** function as a callback in every second will display updated messages

 All the **branches** function execution occured according Javascript single-threaded architecture that's why we are getting transaction results in every second by these sequences,